lanlytt/lanlytt/content/blog/fix-vscode-ctrl-backquote.md

 taxonomies.tags = ["utilities"]
 +++

 Yesterday, I encountered this [issue][issu] while coding with Visual Studio Code.
-The default terminal shortcut `` Ctrl+` `` doesn't work on my new laptop.
+The default terminal shortcut `` Ctrl+` `` didn't work on my new laptop.
 After some research, I learned that some CJK keyboards/IMEs may reserve it for internal use, and the reserved key can still be used globally.
-So I wrote a [fixer][proj] to register it as a global hotkey and forward its keypress messages.
+So I tried to write a [fixer][proj] to register it as a global hotkey and forward its keypress messages.
 Fortunately, it worked.

 <!-- more -->